NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 {% img src=images/DashboardVolumeSnapshot3.png, w=500, dim=px, align=center %}

 After clicking on **Create Volume**, your new Volume will be created and should appear in the list of your existing Volumes.
 You may now *attach it* to an instance and *mount* it from this instance to access the data, as we have done in [Module 7][ModDoc7].

+{% BgBox important %}
+You cannot delete a Volume while you have Snapshots of if saved.
+If you want to free up the Volume resource for other researchers, you have to *delete all Snapshots* too.
+So other forms of *Backup* will need to be used before you delete a Volume.

+The next section will discuss other forms of Backups.
+Alternatively, you can use a technique similar to Snapshots: You can **create an Image of the Volume**, which you can then use to restore the Volume even *after* you have deleted it.
+This works in the same fashion as Snapshots, it only is a bit slower: Instead of *Create Snaphot*, now you select *Upload to image*.
+Name your Image accordingly so you can easily identify it.
+Your Volume Image will now appear along with all the instance Snapshots on *Dahsboard > Compute > Images*.
+When you create a new Volume, then as *Volume Source*, select *Image*, and select your Image as the *Image as source*.
+{% endBgBox %}